yoselalberto/networks/readme.md

 ## basic graph analysis

 The environment contains an instance of Rstudio server, useful for interactive analysis or quick development.

+The current working directory is mount as `app`.

 ### usage